 |Download File Size||Use this setting to specify the file size to be downloaded.
 To download the file without any size limit, select the “No Limit” checkbox of the Download File Size option.
 If any value is entered in the Download File Size field, the system will show an error if the file size exceeds the mentioned value.|

 You can add a new policy by navigating to the "Policies" tab on the navigation bar at the top.
 You can then select 'User Access Policy' from the sidebar.
 Policies can be based on time-based restrictions, schedule, location, IP Address, session duration, etc.

 Editing an existing policy

 To edit any existing policy parameters, select the policy name and edit the desired parameter.
 The system, by default, installs a default policy.
 This can be toggled to update policy from the User Access Policy Page and update the Default policy flag.

 You can define clipboard and file-sharing permission based on an access type and user access policy.
 For example, if you want to allow only internal users to copy files on an RDP session and restrict copy file permission for external, apply respective permissions for each user based on a policy.
 To apply for access permission for a user policy, follow the steps below:

-Navigate to the policy option and select the user access policy from the sidebar.
+Navigate to the policy by selecting PAM from the product navigator and select user access policy from the sidebar.

-A new page will appear in front of you with available access types configured in the system.
-Select the access permission list as Allow File Download, Allow File Upload, Allow Clipboard, and Disable Access for the respective access type.
+- Under the access permission columns written as Allow File Download, Allow File Upload, Allow Clipboard, and Disable Access for the respective access type.